Portfolio

 Newton Hills State Park, South Dakota – photo credit: Photography by Andreas

-Sometimes you just need to get away.
+Sometimes, you just need to get away.

-Leave the wild life of the city, with its traffic, crowded shopping centers, and constant noise behind.
+Leave the wildlife of the city, with its traffic, crowded shopping centers, and constant noise behind.

-The kind found in places with hiking trails and remote campgrounds for a night under the stars.
+You need to get away to a different kind of wildlife.
+The kind that’s found in places with hiking trails and remote campgrounds for a night under the stars.

-Wildlife found away from the city in nature preserves and state and national parks.
+Places where you’ll see a variety of nature’s wildlife in their natural habitats.
+Wildlife that’s found away from the city in nature preserves and state and national parks.

-Before you jump in the car and head out, we want to share five ideas to help you see more wildlife, stay safe and have a good time exploring the outdoors.
+Before you jump in the car and head out, we want to share five ideas to help you see more wildlife, stay safe, and have a good time exploring the outdoors.

 Research Your Trail